Meeting of Defence Ministers

 Requests entered after the deadline are considered late, will be strictly limited, and may be unsuccessful.
 In accordance with NATO media accreditation procedures, NATO reserves the right to deny or withdraw accreditation of media representatives from media organisations who abuse their privileges, put the accreditation to improper use or act in a way not consistent with the principles of the organisation.
 Late applications will not be taken into consideration for pool access.

 - Media passes must be collected in person upon presentation of an ID card or passport and a valid national press pass (or accreditation letter from a recognised media organisation) at the Main Entrance, NATO Headquarters, Boulevard Leopold III 1110.

-- Passes must be visible at all times.
-Security personnel may ask to see another form of ID.
+- Passes must be visible at all times, and security personnel may ask to see another form of ID.
 Media representatives are advised to arrive with sufficient lead time to clear security checks.
 Security personnel will examine and may test equipment and personal effects carried onto the site.